kretzsch/MGRoguelike/README.md

 - Implement support for different projectile types, such as homing projectiles or projectiles that bounce off surfaces.
 - Add support for weapon attachments, like scopes, silencers, or extended magazines, which would modify weapon behavior and visuals.
 - Basic enemy AI
+- Usage of null propagation on Unity Objects is incorrect

 ## Installation